TerraStackIO/terrastack/examples/simple/Readme.md

 # Simple Typescript Example

 This demonstrates a simple example based on Typescript.
-For conevnience, the current Terraform AWS provider schema is commited under [./.schema/aws-provider.json](./.schema/aws-provider.json)
+For convenience, the current Terraform AWS provider schema is commited under [./.schema/aws-provider.json](./.schema/aws-provider.json)

 ## Getting started

+Make sure to run `yarn && yarn build` in the [root directory](../..) of the project

 ```bash
 yarn